aashutosh-github/calculator/README.md

 - Supports multi-digit numbers
 - Reset functionality
 - Minimal and responsive UI

-## TODO
-  -Add decimal numbers functionality.
+- Works for decimal numbers as well